Quantum fluctuation in an inhomogeneous background and its influence on the phase transition in a finite volume system: Introduction

-In this paper we will use Friedberg-Lee(FL) model to address these problems and to illustrate the calculation scheme and its nontrivial influence to the phase transition.
-In previous study of the FL model at MFA it indicates a first order phase transition at finite temperatures and densities\cite{Mao:2008prc,Gao:1992prd}.
-The first order phase transition is relevant to the neutron star mergers and cosmological electroweak phase transitions\cite{Paschalidis:2017qmb,Ferreira:2020evu,Trodden:1998ym}.
-In a recent study the bubble dynamics is studied in the strong first order phase transition in FL model\cite{Zhou:2020bzk}.
+In this paper we will use the Friedberg-Lee (FL) model to address these problems and to illustrate the calculation scheme and its nontrivial influence to the phase transition.
+Previous studies of the FL model in the MFA indicate a first order phase transition at finite temperatures and densities\cite{Mao:2008prc,Gao:1992prd}.
+The first order phase transition is relevant to neutron star mergers and cosmological electroweak phase transitions\cite{Paschalidis:2017qmb,Ferreira:2020evu,Trodden:1998ym}.
+In a recent study the bubble dynamics is studied in the strong first order phase transition in the FL model\cite{Zhou:2020bzk}.
 In relativistic heavy ion collisions the crossover is the main feature at high temperatures and low densities.
-In our previous study by a qualitative analysis of the tunnelling amplitude of the two vacuums in FL model we indicate that the first order phase transition may be turned into a crossover by the quantum tunnelling\cite{Shu:2011ij}.
-In many chiral effective models the study shows that the quantum fluctuations may weaken the first order phase transition and strengthen the feature of the crossover\cite{Skokov:2010sf,Herbst:2013ail,Brandes:2021pti}.
-However in these studies the quantum fluctuations are treated in a homogeneous background.
-In this work we will show in FL model how the quantum fluctuations in an inhomogeneous background influence the phase transition in a finite volume.
+In our previous study examining the tunneling amplitude of the two vacuums in the FL model, qualitatively, we indicate that the first order phase transition may be turned into a crossover by quantum tunneling\cite{Shu:2011ij}.
+Several studies using chiral effective models demonstrate that quantum fluctuations may weaken the first order phase transition and strengthen the crossover feature\cite{Skokov:2010sf,Herbst:2013ail,Brandes:2021pti}.
+However, in these studies the quantum fluctuations are treated in a homogeneous background.
+In this work we will show how quantum fluctuations in an inhomogeneous background influence the phase transition in a finite volume using the FL model.

 The organization of this paper is as follows: in section II the FL model is introduced and the grand potential is obtained at the MFA level.
-In section III it is illustrated how the grand potential is modified in a finite size quark system under the inhomogeneous background.
-And the order parameter of the phase transition is derived accordingly.
-In section V, we present the numerical results and discuss how the phase transition is changed by varying the spatial configuration of the inhomogeneous field background.
+In section III it is illustrated how the grand potential is modified in a finite size quark system under an inhomogeneous background.
+The order parameter of the phase transition is derived accordingly.
+In section IV, we present the numerical results and discuss how the phase transition is changed by varying the spatial configuration of the inhomogeneous field background.
 The last section is the summary and outlook.